vidaud/seta/seta-doc/docs/user-guide/communities.md

 ## Discover Communities

-On the main page of the Communities, it is possible to see, two side panels on the left side: *Discovery* and *Manage* and in the centre, the list of the Communities.
+On the main page of the Communities, it is possible to see the list of the Communities.

-On **Discovery** panel it is possible to access to:
+From this page it is possible to access to:

 - Communities *(List of available Communities)*
 - Resources *(The Resources related to those communities)*

-On **Manage** panel it is possible to access to:

-- My Communities
-- My Resources

 <figure markdown>
   ![Image title](../img/seta_communities.png)